The Game of Self.

 And, it’s not just the negative “I can’t have that” story.
 The positive stories you’re telling yourself also work the same way — just like the stuff that goes well or even great, you’ve got narratives about that too.

 And guess what?
-They tend to play out exactly as you keep telling yourself.
-Good or bad, we recreate what we keep reinforcing ⚡︎.
+Your stories tend to play out exactly as you keep telling yourself.
+Good or bad, we recreate what we keep reinforcing.

-Each time we do this, we add layers to the original story, the base code… each time providing yourself more proof that you can or cannot have something a particular way.
+Each time we play out a story, we add layers to the original story, the base code… each time providing ourselves more proof that you can or cannot have something a particular way.

 Accordingly, this forms reinforcement stories that allow the inner conflict to persist, in some cases, to thrive, turning that struggle with self into a game all its own…